 Special screening and preventive care for members under age 21.

-Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services are comprehensive and preventive health care services for children from birth to under age 21.
+Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services are comprehensive and preventive health care services for children from birth to age 21.
 This benefit provides you with services that can prevent and detect if there are conditions or health concerns in early stages.
 It can reduce the risk of illness, disability or other medical/mental health care that may be needed.

 The EPSDT program offers:

-"Well-child" medical exams, screening, and diagnostic services to determine if there are any physical, dental, developmental, and mental health conditions for members under age 21.
+"Well-child" medical exams, screening, and diagnostic services to determine if there are any physical, dental, developmental, and mental health conditions for members 0 to age 21.

 It also covers health care, treatment, and other measures to correct or help any conditions discovered.